 He is a pioneer of exact thermometry, who helped lay the foundation for the era of precision thermometry by inventing the glass tube mercury thermometer and the Fahrenheit scale.
 Fahrenheit's inventions marked the beginning of the first revolution in the history of thermometry.
 From the early 1710s to the dawn of the electronic age, glass mercury thermometers were among the most reliable and accurate thermometers ever invented.

 Fahrenheit himself wrote in 1724 that, on his scale, 0º corresponded to the temperature of a mixture of ice, salt and water, while 100º was the body temperature of the human being.
 We can see that the temperature in these two environments is not completely accurate, so the Fahrenheit scale is considered to be quite arbitrary.

 It is not known exactly how it was designed since the German physicist and engineer kept his formulas secret.

-The first Fahrenheit thermometers used this scale, but at some point decided to multiply the number of divisions by 4, giving rise to the current Fahrenheit scale where the freezing point is 32 ° F and the body temperature is 96 ° F. It is not known for sure why he did this, but the fact is that he agrees that a Fahrenheit degree increases the volume of mercury by exactly 0.01%.
+The first Fahrenheit thermometers used this scale, but at some point he decided to multiply the number of divisions by 4, resulting in the current Fahrenheit scale where the freezing point of water is 32ºF and the body temperature is 96ºF.
+It is not known for sure why he did this, but the fact is that he agrees that one degree Fahrenheit increases the volume of mercury exactly 0.01%.

 Daniel Gabriel Fahrenheit is also responsible for the invention of the mercury thermometer.
-Fahrenheit knew that mercury was a better measuring liquid than the alcohol used in other thermometers, since it boiled at a much higher temperature (357 ºC versus 78 ºC).
+Fahrenheit knew that mercury was a better measurement liquid than alcohol used in other thermometers, since it boiled at a much higher temperature (357 ºC versus 78 ºC).
 His thermometers became the most reliable of the time, and for those achievements he was formally accepted into the Royal Society of London.